 - “In India it’s customary to eat with your hands – specifically your right,” says Paul Russell, co-founder and director of Luxury Academy London, a multinational private training company with offices in the UK and India.
 “The other hand is reserved for wiping – and I don’t mean the table.”

 - Be careful with even the simple gesture of nodding your head, stresses Ramsey.
-“Nodding your head up and down generally means ‘no’ while shaking your head side to side means ‘yes’ – while the hand gesture Americans use to signal ‘okay’ can be viewed as obscene.”
+“Nodding your head up and down generally means ‘no’ while shaking your head side to side means ‘yes’.
+The hand gesture Americans use to signal ‘okay’ can be viewed as obscene.”

 Do… present flowers or sweets as a gift for your host.
 These are typically set aside and opened once you’ve left.